Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Relative eta invariant and a gluing formula in the invertible case

 on $S\otimes F$, so that $E:=S\otimes F$ is again a Dirac bundle.
 In this case one can define a twisted Dirac operator on $E$.

 It is well known that a Dirac operator is formally self-adjoint.
-From definition, Dirac operator is just about the square root of a Laplacian.
-To be precise, one has the Weitzenb\"ock formula (cf. \cite[\S II.8]{LawMic89})
+From the definition, Dirac operator is just about the square root of a Laplacian.
+To be precise, one has the Weitzenb\"ock formula (cf. Lawson--Michelsohn \cite[\S II.8]{LawMic89})

 where $\nabla^*\nabla$ is the connection Laplacian on $E$ and $\calR$ is a bundle map which comes from the curvature transformation of $E$.

 Operators which have the same principal symbol as a Dirac operator are called \emph{Dirac-type operators}.
 They can be written as a compatible Dirac operator plus a bundle map on $E$ (called a \emph{potential}).
 In this article, we will be focusing on a special kind of Dirac-type operators.